sehoxjeong/numerical-methods/README.md

 - `notes` include course notes on various topics in numerical analysis.
 - `codes` include programming codes that solve various numerical problems.
 - `python` include python tutorials for beginners.
+No previous programming experience is required.
 - `julia` include julia tutorials for beginners.
+I assume you are familiar to writing a code with at least one programming language.
+(If not, Python would be a great starting point!)
 - `matlab` include matlab tutorials for beginners.

 ### Notes